 Finally, let's look at the very concept of anti-capitalist days themselves.
-A lot of physical and emotional investment has been put in these, in fact the very 'up' people have been feeling is probably down to their tonic.
-After all, for a time they felt like part of a natural trajectory for us.
-For too long we'd been stuck in siege mentality.
-Whether occupying road protest camps or squatted social centres we were locked in a defensive war against the State-who are, A few vans, some riot clobber and a bit of stripy tickertape might well have done it.
+A lot of physical and emotional investment has been put in these, in fact the very 'up' people have been feelto earn them a ticking-off in the media!
+The laws already exist (as if they needed them!) to have prevented us meeting in Parliament Square.
+A few vans, some riot clobber and a bit of stripy tickertape might well have done it.
 Instead they opted for mere shows of force, not backed up by action until much later on.
 How come?
 As they virtually admitted afterwards, it was because they feared the consequences.
 Not necessarily immediately-after all they outnumbered us on the day!

-But anti-demonstration tactics in Britain always revolve around separating the passive mass of onlookers from the activists or hard-core troublemakers.
+But anti-demonstration tactics in Britain always revolve around separating the passive mass of onlookers from the activists or hardcore troublemakers.
 Police will try to impose this physically at the time.
 Then, regardless of their actual success, this story must be kept up in the media.
 How many times have we heard the line 'it was a peaceful enough event until the hardcore of troublemakers turned up'?, even most laughably after June 18th!
 Strong-arm tactics risk creating an antagonistic mob who, even if beaten at the time, may come back better-armed and more prepared.
 This is exactly what has happened in Germany and many other countries, and exactly what they want to avoid here.
-A few smashed windows and other bits of steam-letting can be fixed by the next day.
+A few smashed windows and other bits of steamletting can be fixed by the next day.
 It's keeping the liberal consensus which counts.